New Zealand History

 Contains abstracts of selected New Zealand serials, including newspapers, about New Zealand and the South Pacific.
 Subjects covered include general interest material, social research, current affairs, the arts and humanities.

-Papers Past contains more than three million pages of digitised New Zealand newspapers and periodicals.
-The collection covers the years 1839 to 1945 and includes publications from all regions of New Zealand.
+Papers Past contains more than seven million pages of digitised New Zealand newspapers, periodicals, letters and diaries, and parliamentary papers.
+Includes publications from all regions of New Zealand plus some Pacific content.

 Te Puna Search (WorldCat Discovery) provides a view of New Zealand libraries’ holdings and the holdings of other libraries around the world for both library staff and patrons.
 Discovery searches over OCLC WorldCat plus other databases.